Is Sparkling Juice Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of sparkling juice during pregnancy?

-How much sparkling juice can you drink while pregnant?
+How much sparkling juice can I drink while pregnant?

-There's no strict limit on sparkling juice consumption during pregnancy when you choose products with clean ingredients.
-However, moderation is sensible due to the natural sugar content in fruit juice.
-One to two servings per day is reasonable for most pregnant women.
+There's no strict limit on sparkling juice during pregnancy, but moderation is wise due to natural sugar content.
+One to two servings per day is reasonable for most women.
+Focus on 100% juice varieties rather than juice cocktails with added sugars.
 If you have gestational diabetes or are watching your sugar intake, consult your healthcare provider about appropriate amounts.
+Sparkling water with a splash of juice offers a lower sugar alternative.

 What types of sparkling juice are safe during pregnancy?